GoogleCloudPlatform/gcp-token-broker/README.md

 - Map Kerberos identities to [Google Cloud Identities](https://cloud.google.com/identity/).
 - Generate access tokens to enable authenticated Kerberos principals to access GCP resources.

+The broker service relies on [SPNEGO](https://en.wikipedia.org/wiki/SPNEGO) tokens to authenticate users.
+A SPNEGO token is basically a service ticket that contains the requester principal's username and that is encrypted with the requested service principal's key.
+Only the service principal can decrypt that token to reveal the encrypted username.

+The broker service does not communicate directly with the KDC to decrypt SPNEGO tokens.
+Instead, it uses [keytabs](https://web.mit.edu/kerberos/krb5-latest/doc/basic/keytab_def.html) to do the decryption offline.
+You can use either one of the following two approaches to manage principals and keytabs for the broker service:

+- Create a "broker/<broker-hostname>" principal in each realm (for example "broker/<broker-hostname>@USER_REALM" in your users realm and "broker/<broker-hostname>@HADOOP_CLUSTER" in your Hadoop cluster's realm).
+  Then create a separate keytab for each one of the broker principals (i.e. one keytab per realm) and upload the keytabs to the broker service.
+- Create a single "broker/<broker-hostname>" principal in one of your realms — either a separate realm dedicated to the broker, or a realm that already hosts principals for other services.
+Then set up uni-directional trust from your broker's realm to the realms that host the users who need to access the broker service.
+  Then create a keytab for the broker principal and upload it to the broker service.

+Once the broker service has the appropriate keytab(s), it is able to authenticate users.

+When a client wants to call the broker service, the [GCS Connector](https://cloud.google.com/dataproc/docs/concepts/connectors/cloud-storage) calls the KDC associated with the broker's realm.
+The KDC then creates a new SPNEGO token for the user and encrypts it with the broker principal's key.
+Once the GCS Connector receives the new SPNEGO token, it sends the request to the broker and passes the SPNEGO token inside a request header.

+When the broker receives the request, it uses its available keytab(s) to attempt to decrypt the provided SPNEGO token.
+If the decryption succeeds, then the broker can retrieve the full username from the encrypted SPNEGO token and trust that it is a legitimate authenticated user.

 The following sub-sections describe how the broker enables different modes of authentication: direct authentication, delegated authentication, and proxy-user impersonation.